Coffs Harbour - South

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

 Coffs Harbour - South's median income among taxpayers was $45,349 in financial year 2022.
-The average income stood at $57,736 for the same period, which compares to figures of $49,459 and $62,998 respectively for Rest of NSW.
-By September 2025, current estimates suggest the median income would be approximately $51,068 and average income around $65,017, based on a Wage Price Index growth of 12.61% since financial year 2022.
-According to the 2021 Census, household, family, and personal incomes in Coffs Harbour - South all fell between the 15th and 19th percentiles nationally.
-The largest income bracket comprised 27.5% earning $1,500-$2,999 weekly, with 3,191 residents in this category, aligning with the broader area where this cohort represented 29.9%.
+The average income stood at $57,736 for the same period.
+In comparison, Rest of NSW had median and average incomes of $49,459 and $62,998 respectively.
+By September 2025, estimates suggest the median income will be approximately $51,068 and the average income $65,017, based on a Wage Price Index growth of 12.61%.
+According to the 2021 Census, incomes in Coffs Harbour - South fell between the 15th and 19th percentiles nationally.
+The largest income bracket comprised 27.5% earning $1,500-$2,999 weekly, with 3,281 residents in this segment.
+This aligns with the broader area where this cohort also represented 29.9%.
 Housing affordability pressures were severe, with only 79.9% of income remaining, ranking at the 12th percentile.

 Frequently Asked Questions - Income